 As in dressage, the horses and riders complete sets of movements in an arena, this is either 40m x 20m or 60m x 20m depending on the grade.
 As with dressage, sometimes these movements are predetermined and all riders ride the same ‘test’, and sometimes they are decided by the rider and set to music.

-Grading: The athletes are classified according to their disability across five grades, which determine the complexity of the movements that riders perform with their horses.
-Grade Ia is for athletes whose impairment has the greatest impact on their ability to ride, through to Grade IV for athletes whose impairment has the least impact on their ability to ride.
+Grades: Athletes are classified according to their disability across five grades, which determine the complexity of the movements that riders perform with their horses.
+Grade I is for athletes whose impairment has the greatest impact on their ability to ride, through to Grade V for athletes whose impairment has the least impact on their ability to ride.

 The grading ensures that the tests can be judged on the skill of the rider, regardless of their disability.
-Riders may use permitted assistive devices such as dressage whips, connecting rein bars, looped reins, and the like; visually impaired riders are permitted to use ‘callers’ to help them navigate around the arena.
+Riders may use permitted devices to assist them such as connecting rein bars, looped reins, and the like; visually impaired riders are permitted to use ‘callers’ to help them navigate around the arena.

 AT A PARALYMPIC GAMES